lumi3git/webSite/README.md

 # webSite
-This is a car wash web site made by me for my project of web developing.
+This is a car washing center web site made by me for my project of web development.